utnet-org/utility/docs/practices/protocol_upgrade.md

 For mainnet releases, the release on github typically happens on a Monday or Tuesday, the voting typically happens a week later and the protocol version upgrade happens 1-2 epochs after the voting.
-This gives the node maintainers enough time to upgrade their uncd nodes.
+This gives the node maintainers enough time to upgrade their unc-node nodes.
 The node maintainers can upgrade their nodes at any time between the release and the voting but it is recommended to upgrade soon after the release.
 This is to accommodate for any database migrations or miscellaneous delays.

-Starting a uncd node with protocol version voting in the future in a network that is already operating at that protocol version is supported as well.
+Starting a unc-node node with protocol version voting in the future in a network that is already operating at that protocol version is supported as well.
 This is useful in the scenario where there is a mainnet security release where mainnet has not yet voted or upgraded to the new version.
 That same binary with protocol voting date in the future can be released in testnet even though it has already upgraded to